What facilities are open and what facilities are closed?

 What about park, field and trail maintenance during this time?

 With the closures and staffing reductions, patrons will see a reduction in service levels in terms of maintenance.
 We are mowing less.
 We will be watering less.
-With the end of the spring sports season and the closure of the fields, we are not maintaining the fields for game play readiness.
 We are modifying our trash pick-up procedures and focusing on minimizing risk for our staff.

 At this time, one thing the public can do to help is to minimize trash in parks.
 We are asking that if you bring it in, please pack it out.
 We will still have trash collection but need your help reducing the waste in parks during the closure period.